 Using Amazon Pay and Login with Amazon, your customers can become registered users and check out with a few clicks, saving them from entering a lot of information.

-The end-to-end Amazon Pay and Login with Amazon experience is designed to make checkout for one-time or recurring purchases easy and secure for buyers and payment processing easy and secure for you.
+The end-to-end Amazon Pay and Login with Amazon experience is designed to make checkout for one-time or automatic purchases easy and secure for customers and payment processing easy and secure for you.
 Before you start the integration, you should familiarize yourself with a few key concepts regarding this service.

 When you integrate with Amazon Pay and Login with Amazon, you embed button widgets on your site to create a login and checkout experience for customers.
 Depending on the button widgets that you choose, you can obtain customer information like name, email address, and postal code before, during, or after customers begin the checkout process on your site.
 The following chart explains more about each button widget option: